Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 If enabled is None, the setting will be unset and the global default will be used instead.

 If set, this is used instead of the global default to determine whether or not to use embeds.
-This is used for all commands done in a guild channel except for help commands.
+This is used for all commands done in a server.

+To see full evaluation order of embed settings, run ``[p]help embedset``.

 **Examples:**
     - ``[p]embedset server False`` - Disables embeds on this server.